FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

 -----------------------------------------

-Typically, the working branch of a local repository, whether it's master, or a competition branch will eventually contain a series team commits interleaved with SDK update commits.
+Typically, the working branch of a local repository, whether it's master, or a competition branch will eventually contain a series of team commits interleaved with SDK update commits.
 In this scenario a team can not simply roll back to a prior SDK version without also rolling back all of their team commits.
 Consider the following diagram.

    .. figure:: images/sample-rollback.png